 Comfort and safety are essential when the journey could take up to 12 hours.
 Therefore, the design of the FCS 7011 incorporates the Damen Sea Axe bow, including the positioning of the accommodation just aft of amidships, and interceptors fitted within the vessel’s stern.
 As the vessel moves through the sea, this serves to minimise motion sensations.
 Damen’s newest vessel features a tailor-made Ampelmann gangway and a VEEM gyrostabiliser, providing it with a range of motion-compensating technologies to optimise the safety of crew transfers.

-The Ampelmann gangway system is scheduled to be installed once the vessel arrives in the Netherlands, which will make it ready for fully integrated, proof of concept trials in the North Sea.
+The Ampelmann gangway system is scheduled to be installed once the vessel arrives in the Netherlands, which will make it ready for fully integrated, proof-of-concept trials in the North Sea.

-Earlier this year, Damen delivered its fast crew supplier (FCS) 1605, named Ricochet, to Allseas for fast crew and personnel transfers to the Pioneering Spirit, which is hailed as the largest construction vessel in the world.
+Earlier this year, Damen delivered its fast crew supplier (FCS) 1605, named Ricochet, to Allseas for fast crew and personnel transfers to the Pioneering Spirit, hailed as the largest construction vessel in the world.